 Medical Withdrawal Policy: If a medical or mental health issue makes it impossible for a student to complete a semester, the University of Puget Sound allows students to petition for a Medical Withdrawal.
 See the Medical Withdrawal policy.

 Emergency Administrative Withdrawal Policy: Emergency Administrative Withdrawal may be an appropriate response to a sudden and catastrophic incident in a student's life that prevents a student from completing the semester's work.
 See the Emergency Administrative Withdrawal policy.

 Faculty availability and training: Puget Sound faculty have available to them information about mental health issues common in the college population and are frequently reminded about the support services available on campus.
 Faculty here have a relatively small number of advisees, enabling familiarity with most students.

 Mandated Assessment of Risk of Suicidality and Self Harm (MARSSH): In cases where there is concern that a student might put him/herself at risk, the university may require participation in a psychological assessment.
-For more information about the MARSSH protocol, check out the following documents: MARSSH Protocol Explanation, Suicide Incident Report, MARSSH Diclosure Statement and MARSSH FAQs.
+For more information about the MARSSH protocol, check out the following documents: MARSSH Protocol Explanation, Self Harm Report, MARSSH Diclosure Statement and MARSSH FAQs.